It’s not just goys in ‘Jersey Boys,’ on tour at Playhouse Square

 In light of contemporary political correctness, the quick-witted Albinder noted that he identifies as Italian “about eight times a week” and is not concerned about taking a role away from an actual Italian-American actor since “there are plenty to go around in this show” and no shortage of opportunities in the touring “A Bronx Tale.”

-Although he is the only Jewish actor in this cast, Albinder is not the first Jewish cast member of a “Jersey Boys” tour, and confirms that no one is really keeping score.
+Although he is the only Jewish actor in this cast, Albinder is not the first Jewish cast member of a “Jersey Boys” tour -- in fact, Erich Bergen played band member Bob Gaudio in the first national tour as well as the film version of the musical -- and confirms that no one is really keeping score.

 A Jewish musician actually served as The Four Seasons’ keyboardist for seven years after original band member Bob Gaudio tired of touring during the group’s mid-1970s revival.
 One of the guys in the band even changed Lee Shapiro’s name to “Leesha Piro” to make it sound Italian.